catg-umag/inach-workshop-2024/document/sections/5_diversity.typ

 ```
 #info(title: "Normalización y diversidad alfa")[
   La diversidad alfa habitualmente se calcula sobre los datos sin procesar y sin normalizar, ya que se busca evaluar la diversidad por muestra y no comparar muestras entre sí.
-  // It is important to not use filtered data because many richness estimates are modeled on singletons and doubletons in the occurrence table.
-So, you need to leave them in the dataset if you want a meaningful estimate.
-  // Moreover, we usually not using normalized data because we want to assess the diversity on the raw data and we are not comparing samples to each other but only assessing diversity within each sample.
 ]

 #heading([Pruebas estadísticas], level: 3, numbering: none)